Azson/DTP-emulator/README.md

 It's because there are some congestion control algorithm that need to update window size and send rate immediately.
 So you need to return a dictionary with window size and send rate if you want to do some changes as soon as the data is received , like [here](#make_decision).

 ## config

+### constant

+Here are some constants that may be help for you：

+- USE_CWND

+  > Set "False" if your congestion control algorithm don't use cwnd.

+- ENABLE_LOG

+  > Set "False" if you don't want to generate packet log in path "output/packet_log".

+- MAX_PACKET_LOG_ROWS

+  > The number of rows for a single packet log.
+If you just want to use one file to log, set it "None".

+All of these constants can be set on the create of emulator by the key words arguments.

 ### Block data